prometheus/pushgateway/README.md

 _Legacy note: The help string of Pushgateway's own `push_time_seconds` metric has changed in v0.10.0.
-By using a persistence file, metrics pushed to a Pushgateway of an earlier versions can make it into a Pushgateway of v0.10.0 or later.
+By using a persistence file, metrics pushed to a Pushgateway of earlier versions can make it into a Pushgateway of v0.10.0 or later.
 In this case, the above mentioned log message will show up.
 Once each previously pushed group has been deleted or received a new push, the log message will disappear._